mattvarghese/coconut/README.md

  2. A simple screen ( a character terminal ).
  3. A dumbterminal consisting of a simple screen and a simple keyboard.

+### 'compiler' directory
+Contains the source for the SmallC compiler, which compiles `*.smallc.c` programs into Coconut-compatible MIPS assembly `*.smallc.mips`.

 ### 'include' directory
-Contains the header files that are made use of in all of the above three sources
+Contains the header files that are made use of in all of the above sources.

 ### 'test' directory
 This is where the programs are run from.
-Also it contains a few .mips files which are sample assembly programs which run on the processor and illustrate its working.
+Also contains a few `.mips` files which are sample assembly programs and a few  `*.smallc.c` programs which can be compiled to `*.smallc.mips`.
+These programs run on the processor and illustrate its workings.

 ### 'sample_interactions' directory
 This directory contains sample outputs procured from test runs of the processor.
 This directory is NOT required for the application and may safely be deleted in part or in full.